5 Outdoor Activities for Kids and Why Outdoor Play Matters

 The benefits of outdoor time are not limited to improving your child’s physical health; the great outdoors also provide a litany of benefits for your child’s mental and emotional health as well.
 In fact, outdoor recreation can provide considerable educational value for your child.

 Painting is an activity that can be accomplished indoors, but by moving your little Rembrandt’s easel outdoors, your child will get to pursue his or her passion while deriving all of the benefits of outdoor time.
 You will also enjoy easier cleanup time outdoors, which is always helpful for busy parents.
+You can take this artistic endeavor further by painting rocks found outside and making temporary outdoor murals with sidewalk chalk.

 3. Night Activities